adobe/asset-share-commons/_pages/development/guide/index.md

 ***NOTE** the Placeholder Asset should not be confused with a **Not Found** thumbnail.
 Several components like the [Search Results component](#) and the [Image component](#) allow an author to set a Not Found thumbnail to be used if the current asset does not have a valid thumbnail.
 The Not Found asset **must** be in the DAM or publicly accessible (should never be beneath `/apps`).

 ## Editable Templates

 Creating project-specific editable templates is the recommended way of integrating Asset Share Commons into a project.
 The [ui.content](https://github.com/Adobe-Marketing-Cloud/asset-share-commons/releases/tag/asset-share-commons.ui.content-1.0.0) package includes examples of the templates and template-types needed under `/conf/asset-share-commons/settings/wcm/`. *Note that two sets of templates are included in ui.content to support both the Light and Dark theme examples.
 A project implementation most likely only needs a single set.
+[See this sample project for example of templates and template types.](https://github.com/godanny86/sample-assetshare/tree/master/ui.apps/src/main/content/jcr_root/conf/sample-assetshare/settings/wcm)

 ### Template Types